Madame Web: What You Need to Know

 Madame Web appears when Parker needs the most guidance.
-Being a powerful psychic, and mutant, Webb helps warn Parker of possible outcomes to his decisions and the lasting ramifications that might result.
+Being a powerful psychic, Webb helps warn Parker of possible outcomes to his decisions and the lasting ramifications that might result.
 Thanks to her clairvoyance, Webb knows Spider-Man’s secret identity, but thanks to all of her guidance, he considers her a most trusted ally.

 Madame Web's chair, designed by her late husband as a final gift, is Webb's elaborate life support system that keeps her blood moving, lungs breathing, and electricity coursing through her brain.

-When Black Tom sent the Juggernaut to kidnap Webb so he could use her powers for his criminal activities, she foresaw the attack and called Spidy for help.
+When Black Tom sent the Juggernaut to kidnap Webb so he could use her powers for his criminal activities, she foresaw the attack and called Spidey for help.
 He was unable to stop the Juggernaut, who left Madame Web in a state of severe shock after he unknowingly removed her from her chair.

 Gathering of the Five

 Participating in an arcane ritual called the Gathering of the Five, Webb seeks Parker's help to prevent her impending death by retrieving one of the five required artifact fragments.
 Each of the five participants would receive either knowledge, power, immortality, insanity, or death.
 Instead of death, Madame Web received immortality, restoring her to youth and curing her myasthenia gravis.